Whoop Band 5.0 for 2024 – Fact or Fantasy – What new features will the new strap have?

 Whoop is a significant Wearables company with extensive investment behind its growth.
 It certainly has the means to develop a new product.

-Whilst technology is continually evolving, it’s usually the case that ‘about 2 years‘ is the time it takes for a component to iterate the next slightly better version.
-Fundamental changes happen with replacement technologies over longer time frames of, say, 3-5 years.
+Whilst technology is continually evolving, it’s usually the case that ‘about two years‘ is the time it takes for a component to iterate the next slightly better version.
+Fundamental changes happen with replacement technologies over longer time frames of 3-5 years.

 It takes significantly more than a year for a company to plan to integrate and then execute significantly new bits of tech into existing form factors.
 Even with the financial might of Apple, its Watch struggles to be materially different every year.
 Garmin manages partial product refresh cycles within 18-24 months.
-However, due to the nature of the product, Whoop has a simpler job than those two companies albeit with fewer resources.
-Whoop only has to update the battery, accelerometer module and NIRS (HR) sensor as it doesn’t have to deal with the design complications around GNSS chips, antennae, AMOLED screens and buttons.
+However, due to the nature of the product, Whoop has a more straightforward job than those two companies, albeit with fewer resources.
+Whoop only has to update the battery, accelerometer module, and NIRS (HR) sensor, as it doesn’t have to deal with the design complications involving GNSS chips, antennae, AMOLED screens, and buttons.

-Whilst Apple can add a new battery one year, a new GPS chip the next year and a new HR sensor the following year, Whoop does NOT have the luxury of organisation to support that mammoth task of annual hardware updates.
+While Apple can add a new battery one year, a new GPS chip the next year, and a new HR sensor the following year, Whoop does NOT have the luxury of the organisation to support that mammoth task of annual hardware updates.
 It makes sense for the company to undergo longer duration refresh cycles.

-Whoop customers pay a subscription fee rather than a one-off cost for the device.
-If you compared the subscription to the depreciation of a high-end Garmin sports watch you would find similarities.
-However, there still would remain a premium for Whoop and I would argue that premium represents the expectation of a free hardware upgrade. customers’ expectations definitely cannot be left hanging for too long.
+Whoop, customers pay a subscription fee rather than a one-off cost for the device.
+You will find similarities if you compare the subscription to the depreciation of a high-end Garmin sports watch.
+However, there still would remain a premium for Whoop, and I would argue that premium represents the expectation of a free hardware upgrade.
+Customers’ expectations definitely cannot be left hanging for too long.
 In the customers’ eyes, a refresh cycle of 4 years or more would perhaps not be an acceptable justification for the premium they pay.

 Taken as a whole, Whoop is clearly the sort of sports tech company that makes 2-3-year product iterations that incorporate several hardware improvements each time.

-Based on typical industry launch windows Q3/September is most likely.
-Let’s now check what Whoop was and is working on and how that impacts likely new features
+Based on typical industry launch windows, Q3/September is most likely.
+Let’s now check what Whoop was and is working on and how that impacts expected new features.

 Changes Made from Whoop 3 to Whoop 4